EarthObservationSimulator/orbitpy/orbitpy/docs/user_json_desc.rst

    :header: Parameter, Data type, Units, Description
    :widths: 10,10,5,40

-   instrumentID, str, , The instrument identifier to which the corresponding pointing-options data-file is to be used. referenceFrame, str, , Currently only the :code:`NadirRefFrame` is supported. pntOptsFn, str, , Name of the data-file containing the set of pointing options.
-This file has to be present in the user-directory.
+   instrumentID, str, , The instrument identifier to which the corresponding pointing-options data-file is to be used.
+Multiple IDs separated by commas are allowed. referenceFrame, str, , Currently only the :code:`NadirRefFrame` is supported. pntOptsFileName, str, , Name of the data-file containing the set of pointing options.
+This file has to be present in the user-directory. pntOptsFilePath, str, , Path to the data-file containing the set of pointing options.
+(Specify :code:`pntOptsFilePath` **or** :code:`pntOptsFileName`)

 .. warning:: In the case when the pointing-options approach is used for coverage calculations, the instrument identifier becomes a
              compulsory attribute of the :code:`Instrument` JSON field, since it is needed to reference the pointing-options files.